goldfix/motioneyeos_ext/README.md

 `rclone_tool config`: configures Rclone, remote and local folders.
 The configuration procedure has two different steps.
 The first step configures Rclone and the second step configures the local camera folder and remote folder.

 `rclone_tool run <NAME_DEST>`: runs Rclone.
 Requires the destination Rclone configuration (same used to configure it).
-This command is useful to configure with `cron`.
+This command is useful to be configured and scheduled with `cron`.

 Two different configuration files  will be create after configuration:
 - `/usr/bin/rclone.config`: contains the credentials to access to remote folder.